As a longtime provider of drug and alcohol addiction treatment, Rehab After Work is dedicated to providing cutting-edge and innovative services.

 Vivitrol is the first non-narcotic, non-addictive, extended release medication approved for the treatment of opioid dependence.

 Vivitrol is a once-a-month shot and requires outpatient therapy with a Rehab After Work therapist.
-It works best in conjunction with treatment planning.
-Clients are more likely to stay in treatment and refrain from using illicit drugs.
+It works best in conjunction with treatment planning and most clients are more likely to stay in treatment and refrain from using illicit drugs.

 Is Vivitrol Right for You?